15 Things You Should NEVER Say to a Central New Yorker

 "Is it always this cold?"

 -COLD?
 It's 45.
-In central New York you may need a sweater, even in the Summer.
-You think 45 is cold, experience a good ole fashion CNY Winter.
+In central New York, you may need a sweater, even in the Summer.
+If you think 45 is cold, experience a good ole fashion CNY Winter.

 "Everything was shut down where I live after we got 3 inches of snow."